 Binder: The purpose of adding a binder to the molding sand is to impart the sufficient strength and cohesiveness.
 However, it produces an adverse effect on the permeability of sand mould.
+Cement, linseed oil, clay, etc.

 Additives: Additives are those materials which are added to the molding sand to improve the existing properties of sand.

-Water: Naturally available and is present from 2-8%.
+Corn flour, graphite, wood flour, etc. Water: Naturally available and is present from 2-8%.